Azure-Samples/ms-identity-b2c-javascript-nodejs-management/Chapter1/README.md

 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `b2c-management-spa` app copied from the Azure portal.
 1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your tenant ID copied form Azure portal.

+> :information_source: If you are using an existing B2C app registration that you use for signing-in users with user-flows, replace `Enter_the_Tenant_Info_Here` not with your tenant ID, but with "common".

 ## Running the sample

 Locate the root folder of the sample in a terminal.
 Then: